 Keep Infant Formula Marketing Out of Healthcare Facilities

-Read Public Citizen’s new report on infant formula marketing in top-ranked hospitals.
+Read Public Citizen’s new report on successful initiatives to end formula marketing in health care facilities.

 Are you a healthcare provider?
 Take the pledge to keep formula marketing out of your office.